mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 - `feeAddress` The address to send fees to
 - `quoteToken` The address of the digital asset that the pool is demarcated in

+#### performUpkeep
+`function performUpkeep(bytes calldata performData) external;`
+Performs upkeep on one or more pools.
+This will either take a price sample (and optionally execute a price change for the pools), or it will start a new interval and execute a price change for the pools in the calldata.
+- `performData` The abi encoded data in the format `uint32, string, string[]`.
+In order, this is: update interval, market code, and an array of pool codes.

 ## LeveragedPool
 Manages the short and long pairs of a pool.
 This is the contract most users will be interacting with as they commit to deposit and withdraw.
 ### Events